GuenterQuast/mimoCoRB/builddoc/index.rst

 **mimoCoRB**: multiple-in multiple-out Configurable Ring Buffer

-The package **mimoCoRB** provides a central component of each data acquisition system needed to record and pre-analyze data from randomly occurrig processes.
+The package **mimoCoRB** provides a central component of each data acquisition system needed to record and pre-analyze data from randomly occurring processes.
 Typical examples are waveform data as provided by single-photon counters or typical detectors common in quantum mechanical measurements or in nuclear, particle physics and astro particle physics, e. g.